sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>kf5-kcmutils</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : KDE Frameworks 5 Tier 3 addon with extra API to write KConfigModules
+Short desc    : KDE Frameworks 5 Tier 3 addon with extra API to write KConfigModules
 URL          : https://invent.kde.org/frameworks/kcmutils
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : KCMUtils provides various classes to work with KCModules.
+Descript     : KCMUtils provides various classes to work with KCModules.
 KCModules can be
              : created with the KConfigWidgets framework.
 ```